Matiasus/SSD1306/README.md

   - Added new function -> [SSD1306_DrawLine (uint8_t, uint8_t, uint8_t, uint8_t)](#ssd1306_drawline).
 Possible depicted any line (horizontal, vertical, with slope).
   - Possible to use for more than 1 display (not tested, cause displays that I have avialable had the same addresses).
   - **!!!** ~1kB RAM memory consumption.
-- 3.0 - simplified version
+- 3.0 - simplified alphanumeric version
   - less RAM consumption
   - used for displaying alphanumeric characters
   - **!!!** no graphics functions